nozomi-health/react-native-template/README.md

 # react-native-template
 Use this project as a base for any react-native projects.
 Keep existing project structure and follow example files logic and principles while extending it.
-For more info check https://www.notion.so/React-Native-project-initialisation-aea5ad3c29d1424b80f6df18de63b8dc
+For more info check [Notion page](https://www.notion.so/React-Native-project-initialisation-aea5ad3c29d1424b80f6df18de63b8dc)

 ## Install and run
 ```